How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 Pro Tip: Acclimatization

 If you store pouches in the fridge, remove the tin and let it sit at room temperature for 10–15 minutes before opening.
-This prevents condensation and ensures the pouches are at their ideal moisture level.
+This helps prevent condensation and keeps moisture from collecting inside the tin.

 How to Tell If Nicotine Pouches Have Expired

-The expiry date is your primary guide, but there are physical signs that pouches have degraded:
+Use the printed expiry date as the primary guide, then check for physical signs that pouches have degraded:

 GOOD SIGNS (Fresh)